viamrobotics/js-config/README.md

 ### Releasing

 Modules in this repository are continuously deployed to npm from the `main` branch.
-To trigger a release, create a commit that bumps `version` in one or more `package.json` file and create a pull request to merge that commit into `main`.
+To trigger a release, create a commit that bumps `version` in one or more `package.json` files and create a pull request to merge that commit into `main`.